Lun75/Listen-Up-Web-to-Podcast-Convertor-V1/README.md

 - **Conversion History** - Track and replay previous conversions
 - Complete pipeline in 7-15 seconds

-## 🎬 Demo
+## Instruction

 1. Navigate to any article or blog post
 2. Click the extension icon
 3. Click "Convert This Page"
+4. A narrative script shows up
+5. Click Play Audio
-4. Listen to AI-generated podcast narration
+6. Listen to the generated podcast based on the article or blog post

-## 📦 Installation
+## Installation

 ### For End Users (Coming Soon)
 Extension will be available on Chrome Web Store